 \section{Abstract}

-Explaining the decisions of neural models is crucial for ensuring their trustworthiness at deployment time.
-Using Natural Language Explanations (NLEs) to justify a model's predictions has recently gained increasing interest.
-However, this approach usually demands large datasets of human-written NLEs for the ground-truth answers, which are expensive and potentially infeasible for some applications.
-For models to generate high-quality NLEs when only a few NLEs are available, the fine-tuning of Pre-trained Language Models (PLMs) in conjunction with prompt-based learning recently emerged.
-However, PLMs typically have billions of parameters, making fine-tuning expensive.
+Models that generate natural language explanations (NLEs) for their predictions have recently gained increasing interest.
+However, this approach usually demands large datasets of human-written NLEs for the ground-truth answers at training time, which can be expensive and potentially infeasible for some applications.
+When only a few NLEs are available (a few-shot setup), fine-tuning pre-trained language models (PLMs) in conjunction with prompt-based learning has recently shown promising results.
+However, PLMs typically have billions of parameters, making full fine-tuning expensive.
 We propose \ours, a sparse few-shot fine-tuning strategy that leverages discrete prompts to jointly generate predictions and NLEs.
-We experiment with \ours on the T5 model and four datasets and compare it against state-of-the-art parameter-efficient fine-tuning techniques.
-We perform automatic and human evaluations to assess the quality of the model-generated NLEs, finding that fine-tuning only $6.8\%$ of the model parameters leads to competitive results for both the task performance and the quality of the generated NLEs compared to full fine-tuning of the model and produces better results on average than other PEFT methods in terms of predictive accuracy and NLE quality.
+We experiment with \ours on three sizes of the T5 language model and four datasets and compare it against existing state-of-the-art Parameter-Efficient Fine-Tuning~(PEFT) techniques.
+We find that fine-tuning only $6.8\%$ of the model parameters leads to competitive results for both the task performance and the quality of the generated NLEs compared to full fine-tuning of the model and produces better results on average than other PEFT methods in terms of predictive accuracy and NLE quality.